koakh/SurrealDBMultiNodeDistributedDatabaseWithDockerCompose/NOTES.md

 ## Spin Up Docker Stack MINIMAL

-this docker stack as a lot of services, we can **slim it** usign the file `docker-compose-minimal.yml`, that have a minimal working version
+this docker stack as a lot of services, we can **slim it** using the file `docker-compose-minimal.yml`, that have a minimal working version

 ```shell
 $ cd SurrealDBMultiNodeDistributedDatabaseWithDockerCompose